mefrazi2/mapping-with-r/index.md

 >
 > 3. Understand how to use basic functions and arguments
 >
-> 4. Ability to make a simple map in R
+> 4. Ability to make a simple map in R like this one:

+> add map photo